-What if we read the compliment from the lover of this song from his perspective?
+What if we read this compliment from the lover of this song from his perspective?

 I believe if we look at what he meant, then we won’t miss the blessing.
-What if his compliment concerning her eyes was not just the cliché’ “pretty eyes” line most men give?
+What if his compliment concerning her eyes was not just the cliché’ “you have pretty eyes” line that most men give?

 Could the compliment of Solomon be that his love, like the dove, looks for life?

-I am thankful today that because of what my Saviour has done in me and for me, God sees me through dove’s eyes.
-He doesn’t see my sins and all my past failures, he sees what he will make me, not what I am.
+I am thankful today that because of what my Savior has done in me and for me that God now sees me through dove’s eyes.
+He doesn’t see my sins and all my past failures, he sees what he will make me, not what I was or even what I am.

 Do you have Dove's eyes?
 Do you look for the good or hunt pessimistically for the bad?